DouglasUrner/GDP1/units/4/assignments/2-first-unity-game/PITCHME.md

 ![](units/4/assignments/2-first-unity-game/assets/one-column-layout.png)
 @snapend

 Note: Many people find the one-column layout easier to read and navigate.
 If you need thumbnails of sprites or other visual assets, then the two-column layout may work better for you, but for now give the one-column layout a try.
+If you do decide that you prefer the two-column layout, note that you can adjust the width of the columns.

 +++